ECNTechnology/clouddial-kb/guides/cloud-dial/reports.md

 * '**WrapUpReasonName**': For each successful call, the '*WrapUpReasonName*' column will show the wrapup reason that was selected by the agent.
 * '**WrapUpDateTime**': This shows the date and time that the agent completed the call.
 * '**SystemNotes**': This column will contain any notes that were entered by the agent on the '*EditNotes*' tab while on the call.

+## Not Connected Contacts

+**Description:** Report listing all contacts that were not contactable as part of a campaign.

+Click the '**Download**' button to download the report, or the '**Email Me**' button to have the report emailed to your inbox directly.

+**Columns:**

+* The first column shows the name of the campaign.

+* The second column shows the '_Name_' of the contact.

+* The third column shows the phone number that was dialled in the attempt.

+* The fourth column shows the outcome of the attempted call.

+* The fifth column shows the date / time of the attempted call.

+* The final column shows the reference number of the contact.